 The day to day administration of the Tribunal is headed by Mr Ricardo Rebuelta, service manager.
-The Tribunal's case managers are Ms Victoria Chao and Ms Ella Coles.
+The Tribunal's case managers, Ms Victoria Chao and Ms Ella Coles, left during the year and were replaced by Mr Alex Fraser and Ms Annalise Penhey.
 Ms Dianne Turner, judicial personal assistant, provides secretarial services.

 There is a legal research team available for tribunals.
 This team also provides proof reading services and produces abstracts of the decisions for the website.
-It is managed by Ms Jacqui Lee.
-Mr Matt Tumohe provides those services for the Tribunal.
+It was managed by Ms Jacqui Lee, but is now managed by Mr Matt Tumohe.
+Mr Gene Park joined the team and now provides those services for the Tribunal.